Beleaguered home buyers’ bill of rights advocates are hoping relief arrives soon.

 2. End blind bidding.

 Blind bids disadvantage buyers by forcing them to guess if the seller has competing quotes and for how much.
-Government would ban the practice.
+Blind bidding is legal in Canada, but the new home buyers’ bill would ban the practice.
 Property rights are a provincial responsibility and realtors are outraged by the proposal.
 Whether it survives in a home buyers’ bill of rights remains to be seen.

 Strategies for winning bidding wars.